 “Now there is a name I was not expecting to hear this far from home.”

 “Your efforts are not forgotten nor have them gone unnoticed, Magus.”
 The woman seemed to grow more cheerful as Diodorus expression betrayed his surprise.
 She deposited a bloody linen rag on top of the table, a disturbing symbol embroidered in yellow.
 An enormous shining sun, flooding everything with sunbeams that stretched and ended in greedy grabby hands.
 “I want to thank you for all you have to do protect Mankind over the years.”

 “Aten…” Diodorus mumbled.
 “Is this recent?
 Is it back?

 “I could try to persuade you to join the Corvus, appeal to shared ideals or our continuous fight for restoration of Liberty to all peoples.
 For good or ill, I am currently calling the shots and that is not my style.”
 The woman pulled her cloak away, revealing her deep eyes and blond hair.
 “All those things are illusions, distractions of the simple truths.
 It is my duty to protect the Republic.
 Your self-declared goal is to protect Humanity.
 Anything that threatens “all of Humanity” also includes this “Public Thing” that I seek to defend.
 I am not here to buy or recruit you, Diodorus.”

 “Hard to believe, considering what you know of me.”
 Diodorus replied with a cocky smile.
 “After all, you are fully aware about how good I am.
 What do you want from me then?”

-“I want to help you.”
-The woman pulled the cloak up, only her wide hopeful grin visible.
-“All my resources are at your disposal.
+“Nothing.”
+The woman pulled the cloak up, leaving only her wide hopeful grin visible.
+“All my meager resources are at your disposal.
 Consider the Corvus at your service.”

 Diodorus ripped the embroidered sun in two.